- Faculty Handbook Listed as 7.110 within Faculty Handbook

 - Related Document(s)

-Academic Program Coordinators, Planning Unit Coordinators, Directors and Chairpersons
+- Academic Program Coordinators, Planning Unit Coordinators, Directors and Chairpersons - archived January 2014

 1. Core Programs.
 Faculty will offer a number of programs aimed specifically at first year entering students, although continuing students are free to enroll.
 Core programs will provide orientation to Evergreen, work on basic college skills, and offer a chance to explore and start serious work on college-level subject matter.
 Successful programs will be repeated on a regular basis, with regular turnover of faculty, but opportunity for new programs will always be available.
 Faculty in some planning units may offer All Level programs which will admit up to 25% first year students.
 These programs are not a replacement for Core programs, but an opportunity for some first-year students to study in a mixed-level environment.